mildsunrise/simplejack/README.md

   // will fail.
 Otherwise a unique name will be created.
   forceName: false,

-  // Explicitely connect to the server with that name.
-  // Otherwise JACK will try to guess or use "default".
-  server: null,

-  // If the server isn't started, fail instead of starting it.
-  noStartServer: null,

   // Outgoing audio ports.
 If this is an array of strings,
   // the strigs are the names of the created ports.
   // If an integer N is passed, then N ports will be